 Get Retro at the Roller Disco

-Channel your inner kid and kick off your newly-engaged status with an adults-only disco party at your local roller skating rink.
+Channel your inner kid and kick off your newly engaged status with an adults-only disco party at your local roller-skating rink.
 Rent out the place, hire a great DJ, and ask everyone to dress in their best '70s look, advises Ravanbach.
-You can't go wrong with classic tunes, retro outfits, pizza, and four-wheeled fun.
+You can't go wrong with classic tunes, retro outfits, pizza, and four-wheel fun.

 Host an All-American Picnic

 An engagement party doesn't have to be a stodgy affair.
 The old-fashioned, Americana-inspired backyard shindig can be a perfect way to celebrate.
 Decorate the trees with streamers, unfurl mini flags for your table centerpieces, and place condiments in small picnic baskets.
 Don't forget classic touches like potato salad, chips, bottled beer—and music by Bruce Springsteen, of course.

 Toast in style with a wine and cheese party!
 Decorate tables with flowers or linens and let your guests sample Brie with Beaujolais, Stilton with port, and Gouda with riesling—just like you and your partner, they’re all perfect pairs.
 If Champagne is your preference, you can't go wrong with strong cheeses alongside appetizers like prosciutto-wrapped cantaloupe.